 Finally, the Chair is involved in research projects aimed at determining the most effective intervention levers for companies in the struggle against poverty.
-An ambitious research-action program is currently being set up with players from the Action Tank “Entreprise et Pauvreté” to identify the mechanisms and key success factors of social business in developed countries.
-Several other projects are also looking into the practices of companies abroad, like the « Last Mile Delivery » project, which aims to identify the most adapted marketing strategies companies can adopt to reach consumers from developing countries.
+An ambitious research-action program is currently being set up with players from the Action Tank “Entreprise & Pauvreté” to identify the mechanisms and key success factors of social business in developed countries.
+For example, the Chair is currently working on the mechanisms of collaboration between firms and NGOs, emphasizing the need to coordinate different institutional logics.

-=> Download some of the research material following the links below.
+=> Download some of the research material following the links below:

 * "Challenges in Marketing socially useful goods for the Poor" California Management Review, Summer 2010, 52 (4), 29-47, Bernard Garrette and Aneel Karnani (2010)

 * “Building Social Business Models: Lessons from the Grameen Experience, Long Range Planning", 2010, 43 (2/3), 308-325, Muhammad Yunus, Bertrand Moingeon and Laurence Lehmann-Ortega (2010)

 * “Is Marketing Losing its Luster?
 A Longitudinal Study of Public Perceptions of Marketing”, Frédéric Dalsace and Dimitri Markovitch (2010)

-* Special issue n°208-209 of the Revue Française de Gestion, co-authored by David Menascé and Frédéric Dalsace, 2010-2011,
+* Special issue n°208-209 of the Revue Française de Gestion, co-authored by David Menascé and Frédéric Dalsace (2010-2011),

 including the following article: Le social business, laboratoire d’apprentissage des stratégies de rupture, by Bénédicte Faivre-Tavignot, Laurence Lehmann-Ortega and Bertrand Moingeon

-"Getting involved: BoP versus Social Business", Journal of Social Business, 1-1 by Frédéric Dalsace and David Ménascé
+* "Getting involved: BoP versus Social Business", Journal of Social Business, 1-1 by Frédéric Dalsace and David Ménascé

-* "Les pénalités de pauvreté en France: comment le marché aggrave la situation des populations pauvres", revue FACTS 'Field Actions Science reports' - Institut Veolia Environnement, by Frédéric Dalsace, Charles-Edouard Vincent, Jacques Berger and François Dalens
+* "Les pénalités de pauvreté en France: comment le marché aggrave la situation des populations pauvres", revue FACTS 'Field Actions Science reports' - Institut Veolia Environnement, by Frédéric Dalsace, Charles-Edouard Vincent, Jacques Berger and François Dalens (2012)